 Before attending law school, Zimmerman was a middle school teacher and school administrator in the Baltimore City Public School System at his Teach for America placement site.

-Super Lawyers recognized Zimmerman as a Rising Star in 2016 and 2017.
+Zimmerman was listed to The Best Lawyers In America© for Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law, 2020-2021.
+Super Lawyers has recognized Zimmerman as a Rising Star (2016 through 2019).
 Zimmerman received the Teach For America, Distinguished Alumni Award in 2009.
 During the same year, he was a Fellow in the Leadership for Educational Equity Emerging Political Leaders Program.

 Zimmerman attended the University of Wisconsin – Madison where he received a B.A. in English.
 He then attended Johns Hopkins University, where he received a Master’s in Teaching in 2002.
 He graduated from the Sandra Day O’Connor College of Law, J.D., in 2009.
 He served as a Legal Method and Writing Teaching Assistant and an Extern to the Honorable Mary H. Murguia, U.S. District Court, and he received the Highest Pro Bono Distinction.